cybozu-go/cke/docs/reboot.md

 An administrator issues a reboot request using `ckecli reboot-queue add`.
 The command writes a reboot queue entry and increments `reboots/write-index` atomically.

+The queue is processed by CKE as follows:

+1. Check the number of unreachable nodes.
+If it exceeds `maximum-unreachable-nodes-for-reboot` in the constraints, it doesn't process the queue.
-1. Check the reboot queue to find an entry.
+2. Check the reboot queue to find an entry.
 If the entry's status is `cancelled`, remove it and check the queue again.
-If there is no entry, return from this routine.
+If there is no entry, CKE stops the processing.
-2. Check the number of unreachable nodes.
-If it exceeds `reboot-maximum-unreachable` in the constraints, return from this routine.
+3. For the first entry in the reboot queue, do the following steps.
-3. Update the entry status to `rebooting`.
+   1. Update the entry status to `rebooting`.
-4. For each node in `nodes`, do the following in parallel:
-   1. Cordon the node.
+   2. Cordon the nodes in the entry.
-   2. Drain the Pods on the node using Kubernetes eviction API.
+   3. Call the eviction API for Pods running on the target nodes.
 DaemonSet-managed Pods are ignored.
-The Pods not in `protected-namespaces` are deleted immediately.
+If pods not in the `protected_namespaces` fail to be evicted, they are deleted instead.
-   3. Wait for the deletion of the Pods.
+   4. Wait for the deletion of the Pods.
+If this step exceeds a deadline specified in the cluster configuration, the operation is aborted and the queue entry is left as is.
-   4. Reboot and wait for the node using `.reboot.command` in the cluster configuration.
+   5. Reboot the nodes using `.reboot.command` in the cluster configuration.
+In this step, all the nodes are rebooted simultaneously.
+If some of the nodes won't get back ready within the deadline specified in the cluster configuration, CKE gives up waiting for them (no error).
-   5. Uncordon the node.
+   6. Uncordon the nodes.
-   6. Record the success/failure status in the history record.
+   7. Record the status in the history record.
+It includes the list of nodes that failed to reboot.
-   7. If any of the above steps fails or times out, it skips the succeeding steps.
-5. Remove the entry.
+   8. Remove the entry.

 [LabelSelector]: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors